nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

 # 1.3 - Start up a database workload

-So far, those performance charts above are pretty boring.
+So far, those performance charts above are pretty dull.
 Let's start up a database workload on Windows1 so you can look at the various performance metrics on the dashboard.

 ## **Launch SQL Server Management Studio (SSMS)**